lamberta/devkit-doc/api/ui/widget/listview.md

 A [complete example](../example/ui-listbasic/) is available in the `addon-examples` package.

-### listView.updateOpts (options)
+### listview.updateOpts (options)
 1. `options {object}`

 ~~~
-listView.updateOpts({
+listview.updateOpts({
   dataSource: contacts.toDataSource()
 });
 ~~~

-### listView.setMaxX (maxX)
+### listview.setMaxX (maxX)
 1. `maxX {number}` ---The maximum width of the list to set.

 Sets the maximum horizontal distance which the list is able to scroll.
 Also, if the `autoSize` property passed to the constructor is true, then this also sets the absolute width of the list.

-### listView.setMaxY (maxY)
+### listview.setMaxY (maxY)
 1. `maxY {number}` ---The maximum height of the list to set.

 Sets the maximum vertical distance which the list is able to scroll.
 Also, if the `autoSize` property passed to the constructor is true, then this also sets the absolute height of the list.

-### listView.getSelection ()
+### listview.getSelection ()
 1. Return: `{Object}`

 Gets the selected items from the list.
 Return data is in the form of an object, with the keys being the selected items.

-### listView.getSelectionCount ()
+### listview.getSelectionCount ()
 1. Return `{number}`

 Returns the number of selected items.

-### listView.getCells ()
+### listview.getCells ()
 1. Return `{array}`

 Gets an array of cell instances which are contained in the list.